britcoop/nupack-pricing/README.md

 ## Running the tests

-For testing from the command line, use the following command:
+For testing from the command line, use the following command (be sure to replace 'path' with the actual path to the file):
 "open path/nulogy.html"

+To test: Adjust the data in the priceData object by entering test values.
+For example, priceData.materialType = "books";

 Testing will verify that the pricing calculator is correctly adjusting the packaging markup costs.